 Baptismal Symbols

-To schedule a Baptism, or to for more information, please call the Religious Education Office at (330) 372-2215 or click here.
+To schedule a Baptism, or to for more information, please call the Religious Education Office at (330) 372-2215 or click here to fill-out on-line request.